netobserv/flowlogs-pipeline/docs/api.md

                      protocol: entry protocol field
          kubeConfig: global configuration related to Kubernetes (optional)
              configPath: path to kubeconfig file (optional)
+             secondaryNetworks: configuration for secondary networks
+                     name: name of the secondary network, as mentioned in the annotation 'k8s.v1.cni.cncf.io/network-status'
+                     index: fields to use for indexing, must be any combination of 'mac', 'ip', 'interface'
              managedCNI: a list of CNI (network plugins) to manage, for detecting additional interfaces.
-Currently supported: ovn, multus
+Currently supported: ovn
          servicesFile: path to services file (optional, default: /etc/services)
          protocolsFile: path to protocols file (optional, default: /etc/protocols)
          subnetLabels: configure subnet and IPs custom labels